ashrlm/Handwriting-Recognition/readme.md

 ### Usage
-The program can be run from the command line or by clicking on it, however to specify a custom dataset or to switch it into test mode it must be run from the commmand line to allow the usage of flags
+The program can be run from the command line or by clicking on it, however to specify a custom dataset it must be run from the commmand line to allow the usage of flags

+When the program is ran, it will automatically begin training.
+To switch it from training mode into testing mode, simply press CTRL-C.

 ##### Flags
-- -t, --test: Switch into test mode
 - -d \<dataset>, --dataset <dataset>: Specify custom dataset to use